terrillmoore/conduit-mfg/INITIAL-SETUP.md

 ![Login screen](./assets/mpower-initial.png)

-Set the default user to `admin`, and use the mLinux default root password.
+Set the default user to `admin`, and use the mLinux 12-26 default root password as the password for `admin`.

 Log in.
 Click through the setup wizard.
 At the network prompt, just accept the defaults (if it looks like this):